withastro/docs/src/pages/en/comparing-astro-vs-other-tools.md

 VuePress was designed for documentation websites and has some built-in, documentation-specific website features that Astro does not support out of the box.
 Instead, Astro offers documentation-specific features through an official [`docs`](https://github.com/withastro/astro/tree/main/examples/docs) theme that you can use for your site.
 This website was built using that template!

-Evan You (creator of Vue.js) is currently working on a new version of Vuepress called [VitePress.](https://vitepress.vuejs.org/).
+Evan You (creator of Vue.js) is currently working on a new version of Vuepress called [VitePress](https://vitepress.vuejs.org/).
 If you want a modern alternative to VuePress, [check out Evan’s post](https://github.com/withastro/astro/issues/1159#issue-974035962) on why VitePress may be a better option.

-### Comparing VuePress vs. Astro Performance
+#### Comparing VuePress vs. Astro Performance

 In most cases, Astro websites will load significantly faster than VuePress websites.
 This is because Astro automatically strips unnecessary JavaScript from the page, hydrating only the individual components that need it.
 This feature is called [partial hydration](/en/core-concepts/partial-hydration).

 VuePress doesn't support partial hydration, and instead makes the user load and rehydrate the entire page in the browser, even if most of the page content is static.
 This creates a slower page load and worse performance for your website.
 There is no way to disable this behavior in VuePress.

-### Case Study: Building a Documentation Website
+#### Case Study: Building a Documentation Website

 [vuepress.vuejs.org](https://vuepress.vuejs.org/guide/) is the official VuePress documentation website, built with VuePress.
-The website offers a similar enough design and featureset to compare against the official Astro documentation website.
+The website offers a similar enough design and feature set to compare against the official Astro documentation website.
 This gives us a **_rough, real-world_** comparison between the two site builders for this common use-case.

 - **Vuepress performance score**: 63 out of 100 [(full audit)](https://lighthouse-dot-webdotdevsite.appspot.com//lh/html?url=https%3A%2F%2Fvuepress.vuejs.org%2Fguide%2F)
 - **Astro performance score**: 99 out of 100 [(full audit)](https://lighthouse-dot-webdotdevsite.appspot.com//lh/html?url=https%3A%2F%2Fdocs.astro.build%2Fgetting-started)